 The thick fibrous band under the foot in the arch is called the “Plantar Fascia.”
 It tethers the heel to the ball of the foot.
 Although not typically a serious injury, it will cause pain upon arising from bed or a chair, and can limit athletic and everyday activity.
 It is probably the most common condition Podiatrist’s treat, so it is very common.
-Usually increasing ambulation or athletic activity, increasing body weight, or wearing unsupportive shoes are the major culprits to aggravating this diagnosis.
-Swift and conservative but aggressive treatment is imperative as lingering untreated heel pain may lead to a chronically thickened and scarred fasica band which can even result in a small tear.
-When the activity continues without treatment it can take a long time to completely heal.
+As Dr. Schoene has explained in the media, plantar fasciitis is usually aggravated by increasing ambulation, athletic activity, increasing body weight, or wearing unsupportive shoes.
+Swift and conservative but aggressive treatment is imperative as lingering untreated heel pain may lead to a chronically thickened and scarred fascia band which can even result in a small tear.
+When the activity continues without diagnosis or treatment it can take a long time to completely heal.